Japan Sinks: Reception

 The first episode of Japan Sinks: 2020 was awarded the 2021 Annecy Jury Prize for a Television Series, and the series as a whole received two nominations at the 2021 Crunchyroll Anime Awards.
 The compilation film version of the series was awarded a Jury Selection Prize at the 2021 Japan Media Arts Festival.

 Parodies

 A parody short story by Yasutaka Tsutsui, titled Nihon Igai Zenbu Chinbotsu (The Whole World Sinks Except Japan) was also released in 1973, and adapted into a film of the same name in 2006.

+A parody visual novel by Yonago Gainax, titled Nihon Chinbotsu Desu Yo, is scheduled to be released in 2025.